Concordia Stingers: Wrestling

 Future Olympian Garry Kallos attended Concordia (Bachelor of Applied Science '80), and competed in the 95+ kilo weight class at the Canadian Interuniversity Athletic Union championships, winning a gold medal in 1978 and again in 1984.
 He was named to the Concordia University Sports Hall of Fame in 2002.
 Future Olympian Andy Borodow also competed for the school.

 Club teams

+They are known as "Varsity 2":